mdmasharafilhossain/Hire-Master-Client/README.md

 * Users can filter job by job title, job location, salary range, job type ect.

-## How To Use
+## How To Start

-To star working you need to follow these step.
+To start working you need to follow these steps.

 ```bash
 # Clone this repository